0-hack/DefenderMind/readme.md

 - The application uses hardware acceleration for 3D rendering
 - Mobile devices have optimized settings with fewer particles and effects
 - Responsive design adapts visualization complexity based on device capabilities
+- Brain network automatically scales based on screen dimensions
+- Animations and effects are reduced on lower-powered devices

 ## Browser Compatibility